Federal Aviation Administration (FAA), Department of Transportation (DOT).

 G. Environmental Analysis

 FAA Order 1050.1F identifies FAA actions that are categorically excluded from preparation of an environmental assessment or environmental impact statement under the National Environmental Policy Act in the absence of extraordinary circumstances.
-The FAA has determined this rulemaking action qualifies for the categorical exclusion identified in paragraph 5-6.6f and involves no extraordinary circumstances.
+FAA has determined that this rulemaking action updating the application process for special flight authorizations qualifies for the categorical exclusion identified in paragraph 5-6.6 and involves no extraordinary circumstances.

 VI.
 Executive Order Determinations